fwhaslam/RobotMinds/src/main/python/rules/README.md

 Something strange here, feature is BOTH [0,1] and [1,0] paired.
 So we would expect both ends of the result to have equal results, BUT one end is consistently not changing.
-    Committing so i can try on another system.
+    Committing so I can try on another system.

+The problem was with the 'shuffle' function, I both misunderstood how it was used AND there were issues with its design.
+Shuffle example is FIXED in the v4/lnz_ratio_run_local.py

+? does the dual input ( eg. [ x, 1-x ] ) provide for easier learning?
+Try it again without the dual input.

 1) feature range an exponential ranged value
 1) integral feature with embedding for representation